groupdock/capre/README.md

 ## Syncing

-To sync, simply call slave.sync with the name of the application you want to sync, along with the 'type'.
+To sync, simply call `slave.sync` with the name of the application you want to sync, along with the `type` you wish to sync (e.g. 'Users').
 This will give you a list of unique identifiers that changed since the last sync.
 You can now pull these ids down from whatever DB you're using and send them to slave app.
 ```js
 slave.sync('my-application', 'User', function(err, userIds) {
   // get the ids from your DB  (e.g. *SQL, mongo)